dwaan/pikmreciever/README.md

 `sudo modprobe libcomposite`

-Grab the latest pi400kb for your system from releases: https://github.com/Gadgetoid/pi400kb/releases
+Grab the latest pikmreciever for your system from releases: https://github.com/dwaan/pikmreciever/releases

-`chmod +x pi400kb`
+`chmod +x pikmreciever`

-`sudo ./pi400kb`
+`sudo ./pikmreciever`

 :sparkles: YOUR PI 400 IS NOW A FREAKING KEYBOARD & MOUSE FOR YOUR PC WHAAAAT!? :sparkles:

 Your keyboard input will be detached from your Pi while it's forwarded to your host computer.